TachyonFlare/fitbit-timescaledb-exporter/README.md

 - `Sender.py` - parses the locally downloaded fitbit data and stores it in timescale-db

 **How to run**
-- Create `config.json` as per instructions *[Pending]*
+- Create `config.json`, you can use `sample_config.json` as reference and update the fields as required.
+Currently, `sample_config.json` has all the fields that can be configured and config parameters are self explanatory.
-- Create pipenv for the python scripts using the pipfile.
+- Create [pipenv](https://pipenv.pypa.io/en/latest/) for the python scripts using the pipfile.
 - Run `Downloader.py` which fetches user data from fitbit.
 This can run for pretty long depending on the start date set in the config file and rate limits imposed by fitbit.
 - Run `Sender.py` to parse the data and push to timescale-db